urbit/docs/learn/hoon/hoon-tutorial/type-checking-and-type-inference.md

 ### (Dry) Gate Sample Definitions

 By now you've used the `|=` rune to define several gates.
 This rune is used to produce a 'dry' gate, which has different type-checking and type-inference properties than a 'wet' gate does.
-We won't explain the wet/dry distinction until Chapter 3 -- for now, just keep in mind that we're only dealing with one kind of gate (albeit the more common kind).
+We won't explain the wet/dry distinction until later in Chapter 2 -- for now, just keep in mind that we're only dealing with one kind of gate (albeit the more common kind).

 The first subexpression after the `|=` defines the sample type.
 Any faces used in this definition have the type declared for it in this definition.
 Consider again the addition function: